Ocean Disposal of Dredged Material

 - Evaluation of Dredged Material Proposed for Ocean Disposal: Includes development, approval and implementation of a sampling and analysis plan and an assessment of compliance with the ocean dumping criteria.
 To learn more about how dredged material is evaluated, please visit our Testing and Evaluation Web page.

-- Permit Application: 33 CFR 325.1 describes the requirements of the permit application under the MPRSA.
+- Permit Application: 33 CFR 325.1 (PDF) describes the requirements of the permit application under the MPRSA.
 In addition, the application should include:

 - an evaluation of dredged material disposal alternatives including an examination of potential beneficial uses of the proposed dredged material;